 Ceramic brake pads contain ceramic material that provides you with the best stopping power.
 They reduce rust and oxidation, which can help them last two or three times as long as other types.
 Ceramic brake pads produce more noise than other pads but provide you with the best stopping power.

-Best Motorcycle Brake Pads – Top Table
+Motorcycle Brake Pads – Current Bestsellers

 Who Makes the Best Motorcycle Brake Pads